Naira0/cxx-data-formats/readme.md

 # cxx data formats

-I got bored and wrote a json parser in C++ so i thought i make a repository for any future parsers i write for stuff similar to json.
+Collection of data format parsers written in C++.

-I packaged it with my fmt lib for convenience.
+This lib is packaged with my fmt lib for convenience.

 ## JSON api
 ### parser usage